News article • 5 mins read

 UKAS has been accrediting organisations that capture and preserve data from digital devices since 2008.
 Today’s mobile phones are more akin to pocket computers, leading to criminal activities becoming more technologically complex.
 Simultaneously, digital recording devices such as camera phones, dash cams and CCTV have become both more prolific and better quality, leading to an increase in the amount of digital evidence available.
 This inevitably raises questions over the appropriateness of the standards used to accredit FSPs.
 As submitted during evidence to the Committee, UKAS considers ISO/IEC 17025 is a wholly appropriate standard to use for a digital forensics services provider, as their competence is evaluated against the criteria using appropriate guidance in the FSR Codes and by a competent technical peer assessor.
 However, UKAS will continue to work closely with the FSR and other stakeholders to monitor the development of any new standards that may prove to be useful in the application of the international standards that are used for accreditation.

-Outside of the digital forensics field, UKAS is also in the process of establishing a pilot project to accredit Sexual Assault Referral Centres (SARCs) to a combination of existing medical laboratory standards and the FSR’s codes of practice.
-The initial scope of the project will focus on the taking of forensic medical samples, maintenance of a continuity chain and the avoidance of contamination.
+Outside of the digital forensics field, UKAS is performing a pilot project to accredit Sexual Assault Referral Centres (SARCs) to a combination of the existing medical laboratory standard ISO 15189:2022and the FSR’s code of practice.
+The scope of the project focuses on the taking of forensic medical samples, the examination process, maintenance of a continuity chain and the avoidance of contamination.
 In addition to ensuring the best outcome for evidence protection, high standards in forensic evidence generates confidence that justice is being delivered, which has considerable benefits for the health and well-being of both patients and the wider community.

 Accreditation is a solution that creates a level playing field.
 It can encompass providers large and small, providing an equal opportunity for all to demonstrate their competence and ability to meet the required standard.
 Its processes and principles can also be applied to other emerging areas of forensic science and UKAS welcomes dialogue with any key stakeholders to help develop the standards and assessment process that ensure quality and confidence in the criminal justice system.